History of the Aether Theory

 waves.

-Seemingly unaware of the inconsistency, physicists
+Seemingly unaware of the inconsistency,

-we call] vacuum energy exists at every point in space ...”
+This vacuum energy exists at every point in space ...”

 Robert Oerter leaves no room for doubt; there are entities at every

-point in space!
-Wait a minute ... that sounds suspiciously like a space
+But wait a minute ... that sounds suspiciously like a space

 medium.